-Nicolas de la Fuente, Community Garden Program Coordinator for Desert Botanical Gardens, will share with us innovative solutions to food access challenges.
-Highlighting the work of Cultivating South Phoenix and their initiative Spaces of Opportunity, attendees will learn about various approaches to help food insecure communities gain consistent access to healthy and nutritious food.
+Nicolas de la Fuente, Isabel Garcia, Richard Crews and Viviana Reyes from Cultivate South Phoenix (CUSP) will share with us innovative solutions to food access challenges.
+Highlighting the work of CUSP and their initiative, Spaces of Opportunity, attendees will learn about various approaches to help food insecure communities gain consistent access to healthy and nutritious food.

 Sam Richard, Executive Director of PACFO, and David Martinez III, Advocacy & Outreach Specialist for St. Mary’s Food Bank Alliance, will co-present a discussion around Arizona and food bank advocacy.
 This session will outline the ways in which organizations can legally engage their stakeholders in education, advocacy and lobbying activities related to policy.

 Food+Shelter: How Maslow's Hierarchy of Needs Should Drive and Combat the Intersectionality of Hunger & Homelessness

 Joan Serviss, Executive Director of the Arizona Coalition to End Homelessness, and Erin Cochran, AZCEH Membership & Training Coordinator, will outline significant policy changes to homeless services in recent years, and how food advocates and homeless advocates can work hand-in-hand to stabilize the housing instability, food insecurity, chronic disease and illness, and overall health and wellbeing of our local communities.